 District Championship Rules

-A. Assignment of Clubs to Venue

-For the District Championships all teams registered with MS will initially be assigned by the Programs Operations Vice-Chair to district meet “venues”.
-These venues will be geographically located throughout the State of Michigan in an effort to equalize the size (total entries) of the meets as well as travel distance to the meets.
-The districts will typically be referred to as the “Red, White and Blue” Divisions.
-Each MS team will compete at and send their entries to the initial venue assigned by the Programs Operations Vice-Chair (i.e. a MS team cannot choose which venue they will compete at).
-After the entries are received at each venue the Program Operations Vice-Chair, in his/her discretion, has the right to and may reassign clubs among the meet venues to balance the entries in an equitable manner between each venue.

 B. Entry Times and NT Entries

-An actually achieved time is submitted with the entry for seeding purposes.
-If the athlete has not yet achieved a time in an event, the athlete may enter an event with an NT.
-NT entries are eligible for awards at District Championship Meets.
+No time entries will not be accepted.

-C. Time Conversions
+A. Time Conversions

 Time conversions are allowed from actually achieved LCM or SCM times.
 Convert to SCY only.

-D. Mandatory Withdrawal From Event - [Over Qualifying]
+B. Mandatory Withdrawal From Event - [Over Qualifying]

 If a swimmer achieves a Q2 (or better) in a particular event IN ANY COURSE (SCY, SCM or LCM) after his/her entry has been sent to the District Entry Chair the swimmer must withdraw from the event.
 The swimmer may then substitute another event, if qualified, despite the fact that the entry period may have closed.
 Contact the meet host entry chair directly should this occur.
 The entry fee for the mandatorily withdrawn event will be refunded if the athlete chooses not to enter a substitute event.
 Also, the "Age-Up Athlete" entry exception may apply if the athlete’s age and birthday occurs within a small window of time.
 See Age-Up Athlete entry exception below.
 If an athlete fails to withdraw from the event pursuant to these rules and this fact is discovered at a later time, the achieved time will be declared a nullity, stricken from the SWIMS database and any award must be returned.

-E. "Age-Up Athlete" - District Entry Option
+C. "Age-Up Athlete" - District Entry Option

 1) DEFINITION: An "Age-Up Athlete" is a) a 10 year-, 12 year- or 14 year-old who has a birthday between the second day (Saturday) of Districts and the first day of their respective State meet and b) who is "over qualified" [has a Q2 time] for an event for the District Meet and c) who will be "under qualified" for the JO meet in their new age group.
 If the athlete meets the above test, they have an entry option.
 This option is intended to allow these swimmers who "Age-Up" before the JO Meets an opportunity to achieve a JO Q2 in their upcoming new age group.